 Sensitivity Analysis: Your Safety Net

-Build a sensitivity table that shows how your valuation changes across two critical variables.
-My typical approach:
+Build a sensitivity table across two variables:

 Vertical axis: Revenue growth rates (±2% range)